5G-MAG/Getting-Started/pages/5g-media-streaming/under-development.md

 has_children: false
 nav_order: 0
 ---

 <img src="../../assets/images/Banner_Scope.png" />

 1. TOC
 {:toc}

-This page contains information such as the specifications within the scope of the tools, high-level architecture, APIs under implementation,...
+This page contains information such as the specifications within the scope of the tools, high-level architectures that bring context to their applicability, features under implementation,...

 # Specifications
 Visit the [Standards repository](https://5g-mag.github.io/Standards/pages/5g-media-streaming.html) for more details on the specifications within the scope of the tools.